Flu

-It will be available from GP practices and pharmacies, however school-aged children will receive a nasal spray vaccination at school, or a catch-up clinic and midwives will offer flu vaccines to pregnant women at some antenatal clinics.
-Others including older adults can receive the vaccine from October.
-The national booking service will open for all those eligible on 23 September.
+It is also available from GP practices and pharmacies, however school-aged children will receive a nasal spray vaccination at school, or a catch-up clinic and midwives will offer the vaccines to pregnant women at some antenatal clinics.

 New respiratory syncytial virus (RSV) vaccination programmes